 For more about applying skills to your own life as a practitioner, read here for this narrative piece from Alexander Chapman, PhD, R.Psych on Family Dinners and Emotion Regulation.

-Gwen Abney-Cunningham, LMSW, has been a Behavioral Tech trainer for 14 years.
+Gwen Abney-Cunningham, LMSW, has been a Behavioral Tech Institute Trainer for 14 years.
 Ms. Abney-Cunningham received her Bachelors degree from Hope College and her MSW from Grand Valley State University.
 She has 25 years of professional experience and is a member of one of the first teams in the U.S. to apply DBT within an ACT program.
 Read her full bio here.